mike-starr/webgl-deferred-lighting/docs/index.md

 To avoid light volumes that were so large they'd nearly cover the entire screen - and therefore defeat the purpose of deferring the light pass - I switched to a method that takes the light radius as input and computes a smooth attenuation to zero at the extent of the volume (described [here](http://framebunker.com/blog/lighting-2-attenuation/)).

-#### Non-Uniformly Scaled Point Lights
+#### Arbitrarily Scaled Point Lights
 Conventionally, for point lights, the world-space light radius is passed into the light volume fragment shader and used to calculate attenuation.
 In this model, the lights are represented as a sphere with the intensity attenuating to zero at the radius.
 Because they're represented as geometry, they can be scaled, rotated and translated just as any other component of the scene graph.

-But because they can be scaled - and non-uniformly - the conventional model of passing the light radius to the shader is more complicated.
-I found it non trivial to compute attenuation in world space using a non-uniformly scaled sphere.
+But because they can be scaled - and non-uniformly - the conventional model of passing the light radius to the shader doesn't work directly.
+I found it non-trivial to compute attenuation in world space using a non-uniformly scaled sphere.

 To work around this complication, I transform the position and normal from the g-buffer into the light volume's reference frame using its inverse world matrix, calculated on CPU.
 Then I do the lighting calculations as normal with an attenuation range of 1.0.
 There's some performance overhead (two additional mat4 by vec4 multiplications), but it allows point lights to be scaled into non-spherical shapes.
+The effect is illustrated in the [Scaled Point Lights](https://mike-starr.github.io/webgl-experiments/examples/scaled/index.html) demo; it's an interesting effect, but I'm unsure if it has any practical applications.

 ### Composite
 The final pass renders the accumulation target as a full-screen quad (orthographically), then renders any 2D elements on top of that - in the examples, the g-buffer targets are rendered on the left side of the screen as textured quads.